-No matter how you describe it, the app is taking the digital world by storm, and marketers are taking note.
+What is TikTok in three words?
+Real short videos.
+The app is taking the digital world by storm, and marketers are taking note.

 What is TikTok?

 TikTok is a social media app centered around short videos.

 Many people think of it as a bite-size version of YouTube, with videos ranging between five and 120 seconds in length.
 TikTok calls itself “the leading destination for short-form mobile videos” with a mission to “inspire creativity and bring joy.”

 Creators have access to an assortment of filters and effects, as well as a massive music library.

 Tracks on TikTok have high meme potential, and it’s turned the app into something of a hitmaker.

 Lil Nas X’s jam “Old Town Road” is the best example of this.
 While lassoing some near 67 million plays on TikTok, the single trotted to #1 on the Billboard Hot 100, where it stayed for a record-setting 17 weeks.

 Critically, TikTok makes content discovery central to its experience.
 The For You Page delivers a bottomless stream of videos curated by the TikTok algorithm.
 The video feed plays the minute the app opens, instantly sucking viewers in.